auag92/blog/_posts/2015-10-10-US_Election.md

 Apaar do not be such a pushover when you can be somebody.

-Apaar is it not right that yo u can actually nag me into doing something, that would be
+Apaar is it not right that you can actually nag me into doing something, that would be

 Saving ass: